jbejjani2022/self-interpretability/README.md

 This repository contains the script used to run the experiments described in
-_Self-Interpretability: LLMs Can Describe Complex Internal Processes that_ _Drive Their Decisions, and Improve with Training_, the data that we collected, and the scripts that we used to analyze the data.
+_Self-Interpretability: LLMs Can Describe Complex Internal Processes that_ _Drive Their Decisions, the data that we collected, and the scripts that we used to analyze the data.

 ## Experiment Script